-Pursuant to an investment advisory agreement between the Adviser and the Trust (the "Investment Advisory Agreement"), the Fund pays the Adviser for its services an annual fee equal to 0.29% of its average daily net assets (the "Advisory Fee").
+Pursuant to an investment advisory agreement between the Adviser and the Trust (the "Investment Advisory Agreement"), the Fund pays the Adviser an annual management fee equal to 0.29% of its average daily net assets (the "Advisory Fee").
+Prior to May 1, 2020, the Fund paid the Adviser an annual unitary management fee of 0.45%, and the Adviser waived a portion of its unitary management fee for the Fund, which resulted in a net annual unitary management fee of 0.29%.